Nivison Family Foundation

 - Educational Priority: Significant support for higher education, especially institutions with religious affiliations.

-- Local Connections Matter: North Carolina-based organizations, particularly in the Raleigh area, receive considerable support.
+- Local Connections Matter: North Carolina-based organisations, particularly in the Raleigh area, receive considerable support.

-- Consistent Grant-Making: The foundation makes approximately 60 grants annually with a median size of $8,800, showing consistent philanthropic activity.
+- Consistent Grant-Making: The foundation makes approximately 60 grants annually, showing consistent philanthropic activity.

 - Investment-Funded: As a private foundation generating income through investments, the foundation has sustainable resources for ongoing grant-making.